 The takeaway is, distribute prizes as quickly after the contest ends as possible.
 It’ll be far easier to rally your team for the next contest if they’re not still waiting for their prizes from the last one.

-Follow these six guidelines, and your sales contests will noticeably impact your team's motivation -- and just as importantly, their results.
+Follow these sales contest ideas, prize recommendations, and guidelines, and your sales contests will noticeably impact your team's motivation, camaraderie, and, just as importantly, their results.